MicrosoftDocs/intellicode/docs/custom-models.md

 ## Retrain your model

-Visual Studio will automatically retrain your user-associated team completions models, periodically.
+Visual Studio will automatically retrain your machine-associated team completions models, periodically.

 ### Train on a public codebase